 - The snmpProxyType must be read(1) if the request is a Read-Class PDU.
-The snmpProxyType must be write(2) if the request is a Write-Class PDU. - The contextEngineID must equal the snmpProxyContextEngineID object.
+The snmpProxyType must be write(2) if the request is a Write-Class PDU. - The contextEngineID must equal the snmpProxyContextEngineID object. - If the snmpProxyContextName object is supported, it must equal the contextName.

-- If the snmpProxyContextName object is supported, it must equal the contextName. - The snmpProxyTargetParamsIn object identifies an entry in the snmpTargetParamsTable.
-The messageProcessingModel, securityLevel, security model, and securityName must match the values of snmpTargetParamsMPModel, snmpTargetParamsSecurityModel, snmpTargetParamsSecurityName, and snmpTargetParamsSecurityLevel of the identified entry in the snmpTargetParamsTable.
+The snmpProxyTargetParamsIn object identifies an entry in the snmpTargetParamsTable.
+The messageProcessingModel, security model, securityName, and securityLevel must match the values of snmpTargetParamsMPModel, snmpTargetParamsSecurityModel, snmpTargetParamsSecurityName, and snmpTargetParamsSecurityLevel of the identified entry in the snmpTargetParamsTable.